U.S. Route 129 in Tennessee

 U.S. Route 129 (US 129) is a north-south United States highway that runs for 52.8 mi in East Tennessee, from the North Carolina state line, near Tapoco, to Knoxville.
 In Tennessee, the highway is completely overlapped by unsigned (except for mileposts) State Route 115 (SR 115).
-In the Greater Knoxville area, US 129 serves as a six-lane controlled-access highway known as Alcoa Highway.
+The section of US 129 between the North Carolina state line and Tallassee runs along the Little Tennessee River and the western boundary of the Great Smoky Mountains National Park.
+Known as the "Tail of the Dragon", this two-lane section is extremely curvy, and is popular with sports car enthusiasts and motorcyclists.
+In the Greater Knoxville area, US 129 serves as a four to six-lane controlled-access highway known as Alcoa Highway, currently undergoing a long-term upgrade.